jokermonn/permissions4m/README_EN.md

 						CALENDAR_CODE})
 	public class MainActivity extends AppcompatActivity

-annotations require two arraies; permission array requires the sync request authority; value array requires its corresponding result code;the order of elements in the array is linked with the order of request.
+annotations require two arraies; permission array requires the sync request authority; value array requires its corresponding result requestCode;the order of elements in the array is linked with the order of request.

-2.let's begin sync permission request wit the following code:
+2.let's begin sync permission request wit the following requestCode:

 	Permissions4M.syncRequestPermissions(MainFragment.this);